Cheapest Washington County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Washington Home Heating Fuel Comparison

-Families have a variety of fuels to choose from when it comes to heating.
+Families have a host of fuels to choose from when it comes to heating.
 Natural Gas is the most common choice in Washington, used by 235,913 or 53% of residents.
-The next most popular primary heating fuel for Washington residents is Heating Oil, used by 108,766 homes (24%).
-The remaining homes are heated with Electricity (16%), Propane (6%), Other (1%), and Wood (1%).
+The next most popular primary heating fuel for Washington families is Heating Oil, used by 108,766 homes (24%).
+The rest of the homes are heated with Electricity (16%), Propane (6%), Other (1%), and Wood (1%).

 Washington County Residential Primary Home Heating Fuel (in Number of Households)